exasol/ai-lab/doc/user_guide/docker/secure-configuration-storage.md

 * Use it to unlock and access the configuration strings stored in previous sessions.

 See [Managing User Data](managing-user-data.md) for instructions about how to
-* Save the SCS peristently
+* Save the SCS persistently
 * Reuse the SCS in future sessions
 * Create a backup of the SCS
 * Restore the SCS from a backup